 Mile 3.3: Rose Creek enters from the left.
 There is a fun rapid here.

-Mile 6.6: The S. Fork of the Stanislaus enters river right.
-Sometimes the reservoir level is full enough where it is only going these first 5 miles.
+Mile 6.6: The S. Fork of the Stanislaus enters from the left.

 Mile 9.5: Take-out on the left bank a half mile before Parrot's Ferry Bridge.